FlexyTools/Flexy.Docs/Framework/Flexy.GameFlow/ScriptingApi/FlowNode.md

 ## Description

+Inherits from: object

-It is building block of FlowGraph RootNode graph create on construction, all other created from Open methods
+It is building block of FlowGraph
+RootNode graph creates on construction, all others created from Open methods Upon calling FlowGraph.Open new Node is created, added to history and returned back to caller

-We have 2 layers of operation Logical and View
- - Nodes is logical one
- - States is view one

-This means that logic changes independently from view so when you open new

 ## Properties